KxSystems/docs-v1/docs/index.md

 </table>

-!!! caution "Migration"
+!!! caution "The Kx wiki"
-    The documentation on the Kx wiki is migrating to a [GitHub repository](http://github.com/kxsystems/docs).
+    The documentation from the Kx wiki is moving to this new format.

+    During migration, the [wiki](http://code.kx.com/wiki) remains unchanged.
+    **Your bookmarks work.**

-    During migration, the new URLs will be volatile, but **your bookmarks to the [wiki](http://code.kx.com/wiki) continue to work.** The search engine here searches only the new site.
+    The search engine here searches only the new site.
+    During migration, the new URLs will be volatile.

 <small markdown="1">See the [terms and conditions](about/TermsAndConditions) for use of this site.</small>